 Hi, everybody.
 I’m Greg Fox, owner of Fox Granite Countertops.
 We’re back for another installment of our patented video blog.
 There are so many questions to answer, and this week we’re talking about countertop edges.

-We get a lot questions from people.
+We get a lot of questions from people.
 What countertop edge should I choose?
 How does it affect the look of my kitchen?
 My goal in this video is to answer all those questions.
-We carry four main standard edges.
+We carry four main standard edge styles.
 When I say standard, I mean there is no extra charge for them.
-They’re already in the price of the granite.
-They’re all great, beautiful edges that are perfectly fine from a $200,000 house to a million dollar a house that are all beautiful.
+They’re already in the price of the granite slabs.
+They’re all great, beautiful edges that are perfectly fine from a $200,000 house to a million dollar a house that is all beautiful.

-The most popular is the half bullnose.
+The most popular is the half bullnose edge.
 Half bullnose is like a waterfall – half round the top, flat on the bottom.
-The reason why people love this edge is because it hides it.
-Just kind of flows over the counter top.
+The reason why people love this edge is that it hides it.
+Just kind of flows over the countertop.
 There’s no real start or stopping point.
 Plus, as far as safety’s concerned, it’s the least likely to cause an injury.
 Thinking about kids running around, maybe you want to go with something that’s the safest option possible.
 The half bullnose will be good for you guys.

-Now, the other two edges is a small bevel.
-Same concept as a big bevel except it’s smaller.
-Now what does that smaller bevel make you feel?
+Now, the other two edges is a small beveled edge.
+Same concept as a big beveled edge except it’s smaller.
+Now, what does that smaller bevel make you feel?
 How does your kitchen feel?
 It makes it feel a little more formal.
 Don’t ask me why, but it always does.
-So if you’re kind of traditional type of person, you really want things to be formal and just really elegant, the small bevel is probably a really, really good option for you.
+So if you’re kind of traditional type of person, you really want things to be formal and just really elegant, the small beveled edge is probably a really, really good option for you.

 Now, if you want something modern, or just something simple and sleek, the square edge is definitely for you guys.
 It’s exactly what it described – flat in the middle, small around the top, small around the bottom, just so it doesn’t chip in case you accidentally hit it with a pot or a pan, but pretty much square all the way through.

 I hope all your questions are answered.
 I hope it was informative.
-If there’s any more questions, don’t worry, we’ll cover in the meeting, okay?
-Thanks again.
-Thanks for watching.
-We’ll see you soon.
-Take care.
+If there are any more questions, please don’t hesitate to contact us.